COINHOUSE TERMS AND CONDITIONS OF USE

 - If COINHOUSE suffers a cyber attack, a logical attack, a virus, generic or otherwise, a physical attack on its premises or an attack on the integrity of the Operators in the performance of their duties;

-- If the Website and more generally the computer systems of COINHOUSE are undergoing maintenance;
+- If the Website or the Mobile App and more generally the computer systems of COINHOUSE are undergoing maintenance;

 - In the case of the provision of certain Crypto-asset services which require a withdrawal period or the performance of specific operations by COINHOUSE before the return of the assets;